Blightmud/Blightmud/resources/help/lua_trigger.md

 ##

 ***TriggerGroup:is_enabled()***
-Returns if this group is enabled
+Returns whether this group is enabled

 ##